openframeworks/ofBook/04_intro_to_graphics/chapter.md

 Congratulations on surviving the chapter :).
 You covered a lot of ground and (hopefully) made some fun things along the way - which you should share on the [forums](http://forum.openframeworks.cc/ "openFrameworks Forums")!

-If you are looking to learn more about graphics in openFrameworks, definitely continue on to chapter 7 to dive into the more advanced features of openFrameworks.
-You can also check out these three tutorials on the website: [Basics of Generating Meshes from an Image](http://openframeworks.cc/tutorials/graphics/generativemesh.html "Generative Mesh Tutorial Link"), for a gentle introduction to meshes; [Basics of OpenGL](http://openframeworks.cc/tutorials/graphics/opengl.html "Basics of OpenGL Tutorial Link"), for a comprehensive look at graphics that helps explain what is happening under the hood of openFrameworks; and [Introducting Shaders](http://openframeworks.cc/tutorials/graphics/shaders.html "Introducing Shaders Tutorial Link"), for a great way to start programming with your graphical processing unit (GPU).
+If you are looking to learn more about graphics in openFrameworks, definitely continue on to chapter 7 to dive into more advanced graphical features.
+You can also check out these three tutorials: [Basics of Generating Meshes from an Image](http://openframeworks.cc/tutorials/graphics/generativemesh.html "Generative Mesh Tutorial Link"), for a gentle introduction to meshes; [Basics of OpenGL](http://openframeworks.cc/tutorials/graphics/opengl.html "Basics of OpenGL Tutorial Link"), for a comprehensive look at graphics that helps explain what is happening under the hood of openFrameworks; and [Introducting Shaders](http://openframeworks.cc/tutorials/graphics/shaders.html "Introducing Shaders Tutorial Link"), for a great way to start programming with your graphical processing unit (GPU).